MicrosoftDocs/architecture-center/docs/guide/security/monitor-with-opencensus-application-insights.md

 - The internal API is unavailable, which leads to an exception that's raised by the query data Azure function in step one of the architecture.
 - In step two, the process data Azure function, encounters data that falls under an edge-case, which is data that's outside of the conditions or parameters of the function.
 - In step three, the upsert data Azure function fails.
-After several retries, the messages from the Service Bus queue go in the [dead letter queue](/azure/service-bus-messaging/service-bus-dead-letter-queues), which is a secondary queue that holds messages that can't be processed or delivered to a receiver after a pre-defined number of retries.
+After several retries, the messages from the Service Bus queue go in the [dead-letter queue](/azure/service-bus-messaging/service-bus-dead-letter-queues), which is a secondary queue that holds messages that can't be processed or delivered to a receiver after a pre-defined number of retries.
 Then the messages can follow an established automatic process, or they can be handled manually.

 ## Components